systemallica/backend-go/README.md

 [go-rel](https://go-rel.github.io/) is a ORM and DB migration framework for Go.
 It was chosen because it was built with testability in mind, and we do love tests!

 The [go-rel CLI](https://go-rel.github.io/migration/#running-migration) is needed to run the migrations placed in `/db/migrations/`.

+### Prometheus

+A Prometheus image has been included in the docker compose configuration to serve the Prometheus UI and browse the available metrics.
+The available metrics include:
+- The duration of the requests(with: code, handler, method).
+- The count of the requests(with: code, handler, method).
+- The size of the responses(with: code, handler, method).
+- The number requests being handled concurrently at a given time a.k.a inflight requests (with: handler).

+Metrics such as the average duration of the requests can be derived from the metrics above.

 ### swagger-ui